 From there, Ackerman’s piqued interest was soon cultivated into a deep passion.
-She got connected to a summer research experience at the Van Andel Research Institute and soon knew this passion was only beginning.
+She earned a Beckman Fellowship, and for two years conducted research in biochemistry professor Eric Arnoys’ lab.
+She also got connected to a summer research experience at the Van Andel Research Institute, and soon knew this passion was only beginning.

 Her next stop was grad school.
 She earned a PhD in chemical biology at the University of California-Berkeley.
 She also won the prestigious Hertz Fellowship, which meant a full-ride scholarship.

 In June, Ackerman left the Broad Institute to co-found Concerto Biosciences, a scientific startup that seeks to identify groups of microbes that perform useful functions for plants and people.